Matveeva-Ann/VALORANT/README.md

 - Tailwindcss
 - Redux Toolkit + RTK Query
 - Tsparticles library
+- Jest

 ## About the Project 💻
 The "Valorant Stats" project provides statistics from the game Valorant, including leaderboard data and player match details.
+The project is also covered with unit tests to ensure code reliability and functionality.

 ## Functionality: